 If there is a brand name food that your family won’t compromise on, keep an eye on the prices and stock up when it’s on special.

 So many of us are filling our trollies with processed snacks and it’s sending our grocery bills soaring.
-Packet snacks have become staples in our pantries, but the trouble is, they’re not very filling or nutritious and they’re expensive!
-Look at your shopping list and decide if you really do need those pouch yoghurts, muesli bars, nut bars, single serve chips or mini boxes of dried fruit.
-They really aren’t lunchbox staples or essential snacks.
+Packet snacks have become essential for packed lunches, but the trouble is, they’re not very filling or nutritious and they’re expensive!
+Look at your shopping list and decide if you really do need those pouch yoghurts, muesli bars, LCMs or single snack packs of ‘yoghurt’ covered sultanas.

-Packets of potato chips, puffs or Messy Monkeys aren’t very filling.
+Packets of potato chips, puffs or Messy Monkeys also aren’t very filling.
 They cost a lot ($14-$40 a kg) but aren’t providing the nutrients growing bodies need.
 You are still going to need something more filling to go with them to keep hunger at bay.
-Kids with big appetites, or hungry teenagers that could eat your snack entire supply on a Saturday morning, need more than these packets to keep them going.
+Kids with big appetites (or hungry teenagers that could eat your snack entire supply on a Saturday morning) need more than these packets to keep them going.
 Snacks that include whole-grains, dairy and/or protein are what really fills kids up.
-Try yoghurt with fruit, seeds and honey or vegetables, meatballs and hommus for a more filling snack instead.
+Try yoghurt with fruit, seeds and honey or vegetables, cold meatballs and hommus for a more filling snack instead.

-When you ditch the high sugar, high salt packaged snacks, you’ll have more grocery budget to spend on real wholefoods to fill them up with nutrient rich options.
-You’d be surprised how much more food you get!
+When you ditch the high sugar, high salt packaged snacks, you’ll have more of your grocery budget to spend on ‘real’ foods to fill them up.
+You’ll also be surprised how much more food you get for your dollars!
 If the thought of this makes you nervous, trial it for a month.
-Warn everyone in advance and see how resourceful they get at filling up on wholefoods instead.
+Warn everyone in advance, help them prepare some alternatives and see how resourceful they get at filling up on wholefoods instead.

 3. Cut down on meat

 Relax, you don’t have to go vegetarian to save money on meat.
-Most Australian’s eat too much meat and get plenty of animal protein.
+Most Australian’s eat too much meat and get more than enough animal protein.
 For an evening meal, 100g of raw meat per person is plenty.
 Sticking to this serving is great way to save money.
-If you have a 500g pack of mince but are only feeding 4 people; save the extra 100g, wrap it well and freeze it.
-It might not seem like much, but it’s enough for a quick single serve meal or keep adding to it and you’ll have 400g, enough for another full meal.
+If you have a 500g packet of mince but are only feeding 4 people; save the extra 100g, wrap it well and freeze it.
+It might not seem like much, but it’s enough for a quick single serve meal or keep adding to it, and in a few weeks you’ll have 400g, enough for another full meal.

-Make up for the reduction in meat by adding more vegetables, whole-grains and legumes.
-Legumes, like chickpeas beans and peas are inexpensive sources of protein that will also boost the fibre and nutrient content of the meal.
-They’re also very filling, so adding a can of drained lentils to mince bolognaise or canned chickpeas to chicken curry makes them stretch further and fill up hungry tummies for less than $1.
+Make up for the reduction in meat by adding more vegetables, whole-grains and legumes to keep everyone full.
+Legumes, like chickpeas, beans and peas are inexpensive sources of protein that will also boost the fibre and nutrient content of the meal.
+They’re very filling, so adding a can of drained lentils to mince bolognaise or canned chickpeas to chicken curry makes the meals stretch further and fill up hungry tummies for less than $1.

 Canned legumes are inexpensive ($0.75 – $1.50 for a 400g can) and easy to use.
 They’re already cooked so you just have to drain them, give them a rinse and add them to your dish towards the end of the cooking time.
 You can also have them straight from the can in salads.

-When you have more than 4 mouths to feed (or you’re feeding family members with big appetites) don’t be tempted to just double standard recipes as this can get expensive, fast.
+When you have more than four mouths to feed (or you’re feeding family members with big appetites) don’t be tempted to just double standard recipes.
+This can get expensive, fast.

 Offer a simple dessert of fruit, yoghurt and muesli to anyone who still needs filling up after dinner.